sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan-dependencies.md

 # Daily Plan Dependencies

-Workflow dependencies can be enforced for all days and for specific daily plan dates, for example:
+Workflow dependencies can be enforced for all days and for specific Daily Plan dates, for example:

 - Workflow 1 runs Mon-Fri.
 - Workflow 2 runs Mon-Sun and depends on previous execution of Workflow 1.